“I wish I could transfer some of the fats from my thighs to my boobs!”

-That being said, the fat grafting definitely isn’t for everyone.
+That being said, fat grafting definitely isn’t for everyone.

-Usually, those who go for the procedure have areas which are especially lacking in volume.
+Usually, those who go for the procedure have areas that are especially lacking in volume.

 Overall, what you need is good health, positivity and going in with the right frame of mind, since any procedure is subject to human error.